isabella232/bas-style-kit-jekyll-theme/README.md

 All views are namespaced using a `bas-style-kit/` directory - i.e. the view `page-not-found.html` should be referenced as `bas-style-kit/page-not-found.html`.

-Within Jekyll views are implemented as layouts.
-To implement a view create a page with the relevant 'view layout.
+Within Jekyll, views are implemented as layouts.
+To use a view, create a page with the relevant 'view' layout.

 ```
 ---